-Student members can enrol for the Part III Module 1, Module 2, Module 3 and Module 4 subjects during enrolment period.
+Student members can enrol for the Fellowship Program subjects during enrolment period.
 There are two enrolment periods a year in Dec/January for Semester One and June for Semester Two.
 Please refer to the key dates for further details.

 You will be asked to:

 - select the subject/s in which you want to enrol and select the exam centre where you would like to sit the exam;

 - select any course products you would like to purchase and select one method of delivery